-UPDATE 1-Turkish lira weakens after cenbank repos resume, FX purchase move
+UPDATE 2-Turkish lira weakens after cenbank repos resume, FX purchase move

 The lira woes helped tip the economy into recession last year and Turkish Statistical Institute data on Tuesday showed consumer confidence tumbled to 55.3 points in May, the lowest level since the data was first published in 2004.

-The main share index fell 0.89 percent.
-(Additional reporting by Behiye Selin Taner; Writing by Daren Butler; Editing by Jonathan Spicer and Dominic Evans)
+Additional reporting by Behiye Selin Taner and Karin Strohecker; Writing by Daren Butler; Editing by Catherine Evans